manevpe/eng-org-maturity-model/Engineering_Maturity.md

 ### Product
 Score: 5

-##### Logging
+##### Logging & Alerting
-Score: 3
+Score: 5
-Max Score: 3
+Max Score: 5
 Description:
 Level 1 - Logs are written on the disk per service
 Level 2 - Log rotation and archiving is available
-Level 3 - Centralized logging system is available with easy to search interface
+Level 3 - Centralized logging system is available with easy to search interface.
+Log levels can be changed dynamically, without the need to restart the service.
+Level 4 - Automated Alerting system is in place.
+Alerts can be setup as code.
+Proper communication channels are established and monitored regularly.
+Level 5 - All critical and high priority events have an alert configured.
+For business critical services, there is a proper on-call procedure in place.

 ##### Multitenancy